 Learning results from lectures, online class activities, group work, and out-of-class preparation.
-All work will be evaluated on an individual basis except for the marketing report (report one and report two) where group work is mandated.
+All work will be evaluated on an individual basis except for the marketing report where group work is mandated.
 Group members will share the same grade adjusted by the Peer Evaluation process.
 No extra assignments will be considered for this course.
 Your final grade will be calculated as follows: